microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 9. Close the TMPPro dialog.
 After this you need to reload Unity, so close unity and re-open unity, then open your project and go back to the scene

-10. Press the play button to start the scene.

-11. Use simulated hands to interact in editor.
+Finally, press the play button to start the scene and explore the scene!
+You can use simulated hands to interact in editor.
 Press WASD keys to fly around the scene.
 Press and hold right mouse to look around.
 Press and hold space to turn on right hand.
 Try pressing buttons using either the far hand ray or near interaction by moving the hand.

+There's quite a bit to explore in this scene, have fun!
+Learn more about the components in the scene [in the hand interaction examples guide](README_HandInteractionExamples.md).
 Read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn how to simulate hand input in editor.

-14. Explore the scene!
-Learn more about the components in the scene [in the hand interaction examples guide](README_HandInteractionExamples.md).

-Congratulations, you just used your first MRTK scene!
+Congratulations, you just used your first MRTK scene.
 Now onto creating your own stuff...

 ## Add MRTK to a new scene or new project

 ### 1. Create a new project, or start a new scene in your current project

 > *Note* when creating a new project with Unity 2018, Unity gives you several templates to choose from.
 Currently the **MRTK does not yet support the Scriptable Render Pipeline**, so the LWSRP, HDSRP and VRSRP projects are not compatible with MRTK projects.
-Please stay tuned to the MRTK GitHub site for future announcements on SRP support.

 ### 2. Import MRTK Packages
 1. Import the Microsoft.MixedRealityToolkit.Unity.Foundation package you've downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensuring all items to import are checked, and then selecting "Import".